andersonbosa/guia-cli/README.md

 #### Backup results

-The results of interactions with agent GU are saved in the `outputs` folder.
+The results of interactions with agent Gu are saved in the `outputs` folder.
 Each file generated contains the date, type of interaction and a description of the request.

 ## 🤝 Contribution